ayush-bisht/SE20_Project1/README.md

 go to [http://localhost:3000](http://localhost:3000) (though it should pop-up automatically, if it doesn't click this link.)

 ## Manually test through the app and fill out the survey: (https://tinyurl.com/y67dkvrw)
-We wold love your valuable input to get the web app to function better!
+We would love your valuable input to get the web app to function better!

 ## Link to the video
 [You can find the video here](https://youtu.be/oUbFHFr1MX8)